official-mitchell/learningNode/README.md

 ***the process module***
 - accepts command line arguments (`argv`), listening for specific events (`on`)
 - `process.env` accesses environment variables.
-- `porcess` is a reserved keyword.
+- `process` is a reserved keyword.

 ***HTTP Module***
 - use this module on its own to create server.
 It is one of the essential parts of express.js.
 Express' role as a framework is to abstract challenging and tedious parts of routing